25th in the World

 You will be required to supply the following documentation with your application as proof you meet the entry requirements of this degree programme.
 If you have not yet completed your current programme of study, then you can still apply and you can provide your Degree Certificate at a later date.

-Eligible self-funded postgraduate taught (PGT) students will receive the Aberdeen Global Scholarship.
-Explore our Global Scholarships, including eligibility details, on our dedicated page.
+Eligible self-funded Postgraduate Taught (PGT) students will receive the Aberdeen Global Scholarship.
+Eligibility details and further information are available on our dedicated page.

-Aberdeen Global ScholarshipsOur programme provides bespoke taught content and robust research training, giving you the ideal preparation for further research, future employment or vocational training – or simply to be enjoyed out of interest.
+Aberdeen Global ScholarshipOur programme provides bespoke taught content and robust research training, giving you the ideal preparation for further research, future employment or vocational training – or simply to be enjoyed out of interest.

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 However, these may be subject to change - see our Student Terms and Conditions page.